jackmpcollins/single-camera-angle-3d-mapping/README.md

-# 3D Mapping of Objects from a single Camera Angle
+# 3D Mapping of Objects from a Single Camera Angle

 This project was proposed at the Stokes modelling workshop 2017 at the National University of Ireland Galway.
 The aim of this project was to create a method of gaining depth information about a scene using only a series of shallow-depth-of-field shots.
-The photographs used were taken at regular intervals by a camera moving along one dimension towards the scene.
+The photographs used were taken at regular intervals by a camera moving along one dimension towards the scene, bringing different regions into focus.
 The full project proposal is included in this repo as [*problemStatement.pdf*](problemStatement.pdf).
 The final presentation of results is also included as [*presentation.pdf*](presentation.pdf).

 ## Getting Started